+Durable Inequality - Charles Tilly.
+Coercion, Capital, and European States, Ad 990-1992 - Charles Tilly.
 This is at once an account and an explanation of the evolution of European states during the present millennium.

-Democracy identifies the general processes causing democratization and de-democratization at a national level across the world over the last few hundred years.
-It singles out integration of trust networks into public politics, insulation of public politics from categorical inequality, and suppression of autonomous coercive power centres as crucial processes.
-Through analytic narratives and comparisons of multiple regimes, mostly since World War II, this book makes the case for recasting current theories of democracy, democratization and de-democratization.
+It singles out integration of trust networks into public politics, insulation of public politics from categorical inequality, and suppression of autonomous coercive power centers as crucial processes.
+Through analytic narratives and comparisons of multiple regimes, mostly since World War II, this book makes the case for recasting current theories of democracy, democratization, and de-democratization.
 "Charles Tilly in Democracy greatly enriches the literature on transitions in and out of democracy by combining conceptual clarity with an enormously broad knowledge of comparative history, and in the process answers some key questions about the way that institutions interact with social processes.

 " Francis Fukuyama, Johns Hopkins University "Democracy is more celebrated than understood.
 Charles Tilly Methodological Writings.